giaat/learn-angular-node/README.md

 Don't forget to [tag](#instructions) your code once this section is completed.

-### Section 4: Would you like some validation with it?
+### Section 3: Would you like some validation with it?
 Validation is an important part of any development.
 Here we need to validate the data passed to your endpoints.
 Fortunately Hapi provides a validation library: [Joi](https://github.com/hapijs/joi).
 Routes configuration directly integrates Joi schema definition to apply on either path parameter, query parameter or payload.
 This time I am not going to give you the link of what I am referring to.
 You need to find it yourself on Hapi's website.
 Once you know what you need to do, just add validations to your endpoints.

 Do not forget to update your tests accordingly.
 Just add 1 or 2 tests for each endpoints so you get the idea but we do not need you to test every edge case for this training.

 [Please, tag it!](#instructions)

-### Section 5: Go get me some real data!
+### Section 4: Go get me some real data!
 So far we have been using dummy data in our server but that would be nice if we could actually save the tasks we receive in order to send them back when asked for it.

 We want to use an ORM so we can have __DAO__ (Data Access Objects) and ease the interaction with the database.
 We will be using [Sequelize](http://docs.sequelizejs.com/en/latest/docs/getting-started/).
 You need to install the npm package and its dependencies based on the database you want to use.
 In this project we are going to use PostgreSQL, refer to the link above for the installation steps.

 Now, we need to make the link between our Hapi server and Sequelize.
-Hapi provides a built-in plugin system to allow better code reuse.
+Hapi provides a built-in plugin system to allow better code reuse and code separation.
 It offers a lot of different [plugins](http://hapijs.com/plugins) made by the community or the Hapi team.
 Here is a [plugin](https://github.com/danecando/hapi-sequelize) to make the link between the 2.
 You need to install it and mark it as a project dependency.
 Once installed, you need to explicitly tell your server that it needs to load that particular plugin.
 It is done through the `server.register()` [function](http://hapijs.com/api#serverregisterplugins-options-callback).
 Now, call this method in your `server.js` and pass the [needed options](https://github.com/danecando/hapi-sequelize#loading-the-plugin) to the plugin in order to access your database.

 So far we have a working connection to our database but nothing in it.
 We need to define a model that maps our __Task__ entity.
 There is an [example](https://github.com/danecando/hapi-sequelize#model-definitions) in the hapi-sequelize plugin.
 It would be better to put the model definition in its own file (so you could tell to the plugin where to find it through the `models` options).
 Create a `model.js` for that matter.
 The database `sync` Sequelize call should now create a table Task in your database.